faircloth-lab/protocols/protocols-computer/analysis/analysis-raxml-ng.rst

 Standard MPI Mode
 :::::::::::::::::

-Using Standard MPI Mode To Search for the Best ML Tree + Boostrapping .....................................................................
+Using Standard MPI Mode To Search for the Best ML Tree + Bootstrapping .....................................................................

-Given the core count and RAM usage estimated above, on @supermike, we need to run 6 nodes each with 16 CPUS for a total of 96 CPUs.
+Given the core count and RAM usage estimated above, on @supermic, we need to run 6 nodes each with 16 CPUS for a total of 96 CPUs.
 We will also set this run up to automatically search for both the *best* ML tree and **bootstrap replicates** for this best ML tree.
 That's accomplished with the ``--all`` option.
 The other option we are passing is the ``--best-trees autoMRE`` option, which will generate bootstrap trees until those converge.
 If you need to set the maximum number of boostrap replicated to generate using autoMRE, specify ``--bs-trees autoMRE{500}``, which will limit the analyses to only 500 trees (default is 1000).
 The ``--seed`` that we're setting (which we pass as an environment variable ``$SEED`` whose value it taken from $RANDOM) let's us repeat the exact analysis in the future, if needed.

 With that information in hand, setup a second submission script ``raxml-best-tree.qsub`` that contains a version of the following: